 Breast augmentation is an effective tool to add symmetry and fullness to the chest; for many people, it provides physical and emotional benefits and improves self-esteem and confidence.

-However, augmentation is still a significant surgery which requires detailed assessment and careful consideration.
+However, augmentation is still a significant surgery that requires detailed assessment and careful consideration.
 If you’re considering breast augmentation, talking with a certified surgeon and breast surgery specialist is the first step towards getting your questions answered.

 To learn more or discuss your options, get in touch today for a consultation.